 The good news: it may just take a little extra soul searching, some additional planning and consistent follow-through to make your early retirement dreams a reality.

 We developed this three-part series to help guide you through the decisions every early retiree wannabe should consider.
-Part one (which you’re reading right now) will focus on the necessary financial and emotional plans you’ll need to get started.
-Part two drills down to the modifications that can help make your early retirement dream a reality.
-And part three offers up ways to diversify your early retirement income stream, so your plan is less likely to be derailed by a bumpy economy.
+Part 1 (which you’re reading right now) will focus on the necessary financial and emotional plans you’ll need to get started.
+Part 2 drills down to the modifications that can help make your early retirement dream a reality.
+And part 3 offers up ways to diversify your early retirement income stream, so your plan is less likely to be derailed by a bumpy economy.

 Ready to start making your early retirement dreams a reality?
 Let’s get started.

 It’s surprising to some but many soon-to-be retirees are so focused on the end goal that they don’t always take time to plan out how they’ll fill the unstructured days that come with the end of a career.
 A well-thought-out strategy can help create a sense of purpose, especially for high-achieving workers whose identities were tied to day jobs.

 It’s important to note: what you think you’ll love—and what you actually do love—aren’t always the same.
 Take time to daydream, but also test out those dreams on the weekends or on vacation, before you leave your job.
 The reason for this is two-fold.

 The earlier you plan to retire, the sooner you’ll need to stash cash in a dedicated retirement savings account.
 One important way to do that is to make sure you’re enrolled in your employer-sponsored retirement plan if offered.